Ebersohl/CSC227JavaProject/README.md

 # CSC227JavaProject
-Attampt at makign a calculator web app in Java
+Attempt at making a calculator web app in Java